Get Help Now - Confidential & Free Phone icon800-671-4304

 Maintenance vs. Tapering

-Especially in the case of opioid withdrawal, patients and their doctors must decide together whether the individual should stay maintained on drugs like buprenorphine or methadone or be tapered them off in medically assisted withdrawal.
+Especially in the case of opioid withdrawal, patients and their doctors must decide together whether the individual should stay maintained on drugs like buprenorphine or methadone or be tapered off them in medically assisted withdrawal.
 Some individuals choose to stay on these medications for years, which can be helpful during recovery.
 This is a beneficial option for those with heroin addictions or other severe, long-term opioid addictions.
 Others may not want to stay on one of these medications and may choose for their dosage to be tapered off slowly.

 Certain other withdrawal syndromes require tapering as well.
 For example, benzodiazepine addicts will need to be tapered off the drug or a similar drug during withdrawal because of the intense and dangerous symptoms the detox syndrome can produce.
 The important thing to remember is each individual is different and will require a different dosage, regimen, and timeline during medication assisted detox.